-For RCFs/CSFs, the average timeline for authorisation of 733 days relates to a single application from an applicant with an "atypical" business model.
+The average timeline for authorisation of 733 days was driven by a single "atypical" business model.

 There was a small number of HCCP/RCF/CSF withdrawals and rejections during the year.
 Reasons for rejections included poor quality applications and failed 'Key Information Checks'.
 Reasons for withdrawals included transitional firms withdrawing from the sector and business models changing late in the application process.